Skip to main content

 Tip

 The order of the objects in the JSON file is irrelevant.
 Parent and child entities can be created in any order.
-IPM runs through the entire file before creating entities.
+IO runs through the entire file before creating entities.

 Warning